apphorde/lithium/lib/web/README.md

     // when all elements are created, but not appended yet }, createElement($el, domNode) {
-    // for each node in the new dom tree
+    // for each node in the new dom tree (element or text node) }, applyAttribute($el, element, attribute, value) {
-  },
-  applyAttribute($el, element, attribute, value) {
     // when an attribute is being applied to an HTMLElement